meadem/meadem/README.md

 ## Max's Code Shack

+A chemist/engineer by trade, but I like to make small python programs.
-Just looking for a safe place to lie my code.
+🏡 Just looking for a safe place to lie my code. 🏕️

 - 🔭 I’m currently working on some simulation and fitting software for electrochemical impedance spectroscopy (EIS).
 Also on landing a position as an electrochemical engineer.
 I just wrote a little code to calculate if a job offer is good by factoring in COL, taxes, and salary.
 - 🌱 I’m currently learning about mass transport.
 So complicated!